 The Company purchases its integrated software components from multiple third-party software providers at competitive prices.
-For the three months ended December 31, 2012, the Company did not make purchases from any one vendor comprising 10% or more of the Company's total purchases.
-The Company made purchases from one vendor that comprised approximately 10% of the Company's total purchases for the three months ended December 31, 2011.
-The corresponding accounts payable balance due from the vendor from which purchases were in excess of 10% of total purchases for the three months ended December 31, 2011 was \$9,834.
-The Company has entered into contractual relationships with some of its vendors; however, the Company does not believe it is substantially dependent upon nor exposed to any significant concentration risk related to purchases from any of its vendors, given the availability of alternative sources for its necessary integrated software components.
+For the three and six months ended March 31, 2013 and 2012, the Company did not make purchases from any one vendor comprising 10% or more of the Company's total purchases.
+The Company does not believe it is substantially dependent upon nor exposed to any significant concentration risk related to purchases from any single vendor, given the availability of alternative sources from which the Company may purchase necessary integrated software components.